walles/headsetharry/README.md

 * Upload to GitHub
 * Add a `.travis.yml` configuration to lint and run the unit tests
 * Make up a release process and document it
+* Make sure we can handle incoming MMS messages
 * Think about whether we think we'll survive app upgrades
 * Think about whether we think we'll survive device reboots